bhavya4official/wd4e-css/README.md

 # wd4e-css

-### Assignment of "Introduction to CSS3" course from coursera specilization "Web Design for everybody".
+### Assignment of "Introduction to CSS3" course from "Web Design for everybody" coursera specilization.

 Course offered by: **University of Michigan**